A+| A| A-|

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-In accordance with the provisions of Companies Act, 2013 and in terms of the Memorandum and Articles of Association of the Company, Mr. Brij Bhushan Agarwal (DIN: 01125056) and Mr. Prem Kumar Bhajanka (DIN: 00591512) will retire by rotation and being eligible, offer themselves for re-appointment.
-In view of their considerable experience, your Directors recommend the re-appointment of Mr. Brij Bhushan Agarwal and Mr. Prem Kumar Bhajanka as Directors of the Company.
+In accordance with the provisions of Companies Act, 2013 and in terms of the Memorandum and Articles of Association of the Company, Mr. Sanjay Agarwal (DIN: 00246132) and Mr. Pankaj Kejriwal (DIN: 00383635) will retire by rotation and being eligible, offer themselves for re-appointment.
+In view of their considerable experience, your Directors recommend the re-appointment of Mr. Sanjay Agarwal and Mr. Pankaj Kejriwal as Directors of the Company.

 DECLARATION BY INDEPENDENT DIRECTORS